Part 3: Access Reports and Graphs

 5. Click Close to close the Select Constraints to Add dialog box.

-6. Select the Max: check box in the Range frame.
+6. Select the Max check box in the Constraint Properties Range panel.

 8. Click OKto accept your changes and to close the Properties Browser.